 SA: “clinical treatment provided by an Australian medical practitioner or psychologist”.
 (Not clear whether this is surgical or only medical.
 The application form too just says “you have undergone a clinical treatment”.
 The sample text for the letter from the clinician requires details of the treatment, and gives the example of counselling, or medical treatment other than counselling).

-**Note: WA’s government websites assert this, but there was a successful High Court challenge in 2011 which means that in fact sex reassignment surgery on genitals is not required for sex change in WA.
+*Note: There was a successful High Court challenge in 2011 which meant that sex reassignment surgery (on genitals) was not required for sex change in WA.
 The High Court found that two transsexual men who had both undergone double mastectomies, testosterone treatment, and counselling, and are considered infertile, could be recognized as men, despite still having female reproductive systems and not having undergone phalloplasty.
 The High Court judges said that the medical or surgical procedure needed to alter gender characteristics, but didn’t need to remove all vestiges of the original sex.
-So that effectively means that mastectomies will count as sex reassignment surgery; it doesn’t seem to show that sex reassignment surgery in some form isn’t required in WA.
+This seems to have been interpreted to mean that hormone therapy is sufficient to change of sex in WA (see this document, updated 5th April 2019).

 Change of sex on a passport: (if different from previous passport or from birth certificate) requires an application form.
 It says that “you can provide” (not clear whether required) one of the following as documentation: “a gender recognition certificate issued by the Gender Reassignment Board”; a revised birth certificate issued by the Registry of Births Deaths and Marriages (RBDM) (see above); a recognised details certificate from the RBDM; or “a statement from a registered medical practitioner or psychologist that you have had or are receiving appropriate clinical treatment for gender transition”.
 Clinical treatment is a lot weaker than the other documentation, so assuming that it is generally accepted, it looks like it will be relatively easy for non-transsexual transgender people to change their sex on their passports (compared to changing their birth certificates).